TheForwardDev/doc/en/fields/index.md

     )
 ```

-Let's also imagine the situation that you need to do export in a format understandable for managers, but also in the future to import this file, no matter how smart **MoonShine** is, it will not understand that the value of “Ivan Ivanov” should be found in the table users on the field name and take only id, but we can solve this problem:
+Let's also imagine the situation that you need to do export in a format understandable for managers, but also in the future to import this file.
+No matter how smart **MoonShine** is, it will not understand that the value of “Ivan Ivanov” should be found in the table users on the field name and take only id.
+This task can be solved as follows:

 ```php
 use MoonShine\Laravel\Fields\Relationships\BelongsTo;